As rich countries hoard potential coronavirus vaccine doses, rest of world could go without

 Since the vaccine race got underway, experts have warned of the dangers of “vaccine nationalism” and calling for a cooperative approach to vaccine development and distribution.

-More than 150 countries, representing a large share of the world’s population, have signed on to participate in the Covid-19 Vaccines Global Access Facility, or Covax, which aims to develop and equitably distribute $2 billion in doses of a vaccine by the end of next year.
+More than 150 countries, representing a large share of the world’s population, have signed on to participate in the Covid-19 Vaccines Global Access Facility, or Covax, which aims to develop and equitably distribute 2 billion doses of a vaccine by the end of next year.

-Under the plan, rich and poor countries pool money to offer manufacturers volume guarantees for potential vaccines.
+Under the plan, both rich and poor countries pool money to offer manufacturers volume guarantees for potential vaccines.
 The idea is to discourage hoarding and focus on vaccinating high-risk people in every participating country first.

 Many wealthy players, including the European Union, Canada and Japan, joined the initiative.
 But most are backing Covax while also cutting deals directly with manufacturers.